Minimal functions on the random graph: Model-theoretic corollaries

 \begin{cor} Up to existential interdefinability, the random graph has exactly five reducts. \end{cor} \begin{proof} In the same way as in the proof of Corollary~\ref{cor:mc}, we can use Theorem~\ref{thm:endos} to show that either the self-embeddings of a reduct $\Gamma$ are generated by the automorphisms, and $\Gamma$ is existentially interdefinable with one of the structures described in Theorem~\ref{thm:reducts}; or otherwise $\Gamma$ has an existential definition in $(V;=)$, which is again one of the five cases from Theorem~\ref{thm:reducts}. \end{proof}

 The endomorphism monoid $\End(G)$ of the random graph has been studied in~\cite{DelicDolinka,BonatoDelic,RandomGraphMonoid}.
-By Theorem~\ref{thm:pres}, studying closed transformation monoids containing $\End(G)$ is equivalent to studying reducts of $G$ up to existential positive interdefinability.
+By Proposition~\ref{thm:pres}, studying closed transformation monoids containing $\Aut(G)$ is equivalent to studying reducts of $G$ up to existential positive interdefinability.
 A complete classification of all locally closed transformation monoids that contain all permutations of $V$, and hence of the reducts of $(V; =)$ up to existential positive interdefinability, has been given in~\cite{BodChenPinsker}; there is only a countable number of such monoids.
-The results of the present paper are far from providing a full classification of the locally closed transformation monoids that contain the automorphisms of the random graph --- this is left for future investigation.
+The results of the present paper are far from providing a full classification of the locally closed transformation monoids that contain $\Aut(G)$ -- this is left for future investigation.